zinnschlag/openmw/README_Mac.md

         $ make install

 or install with homebrew:

         $ brew install bullet --HEAD --universal

 I prefer head because 2.79 has some issue which causes OpenMW to lag.
 Also you can edit formula and install 2.77, which is stable and haven't mentioned issue.

+Bullet is also available on MacPorts:

+        $ sudo port install bullet

 ## Qt
 Install [Qt][qt].